xli/xli.github.io/_posts/2015-06-28-classical-planning-2-tdd-a-minimum-pddl-planner.md

 end
 {% endhighlight %}

-The breadth-first strategy implementation is straightforward, although it won't perform well for more complex problems (we'll revisit it later):
+The breadth-first strategy implementation is also straightforward; as sequences hash has all state sequences, we use it to find out next exploring state having shortest path in frontier:

 {% highlight ruby %}
 STRATEGIES = {